rsx-electrical/basicsKiCAD/Onboarding.md

 Let's start with the basics...

+> [!IMPORTANT]
+> In order to proceed with this tutorial you must
+> 1. Download KiCad onto your local computer (download the most updated)
+> 2. Clone this repository onto your local computer: [rsx_standard_library](https://github.com/rsx-electrical/rsx_standard_library)

 ### What is KiCad?
 It is a software for developing printed circuit boards (PCBs).
 If those words went over your head let's start with an analogy--designing a PCB is analogous to playing with legos.